skym97/Portfolio/docs/UW_PTW/uw_ptw.md

 * *[How-to Guide](files/how_to_guide.pdf)*

 For this quick reference guide, I worked with two other group members.
-I continued to work with these two group members not just for this quick reference guide, but for the standard operating procedure, and release notes as well.
 For this guide, I served as the editor, while the other group members wrote and designed the document.
 The deliverable covers AI in education.

+Note: The group members I worked with for this project I would go on to work with for the Quick Reference Guide and the Standard Operating Procedure as well.

 * *[Quick Reference Guide](files/quick_reference_guide.pdf)*